Machine Shrug

 Breathing

-Inhale as you lower the weight and exhale forcefully as you pull your shoulders up to complete the shrug.
+Inhale as you lower the weight, exhale as you shrug up while bracing your core.

 Tempo